-Coronado was founded in 1997 and has been at the forefront of solar astronomy since its beginning.
-Its innovation in both optical design and construction of the classical Fabry-Perot etalon has allowed solar astronomy to be available to the average consumer.
-Coronado's patented technology and improved manufacturing techniques has made solar telescopes more affordable and desirable than ever before.
-Tremendous demand changed the initial concept of producing a few hydrogen-alpha $(H-\alpha)$ telescopes a month for the advanced solar amateur.
+Coronado® was founded in 1997 by David Lunt and Geraldine Hogan as Coronado Technology Group.
+David Lunt's 40 plus years experience at the forefront of optical design and innovation translated into patented technology allowing the classical Fabry-Pérot etalon to be constructed in a novel way.
+Tremendous demand changed the initial concept of producing a few hydrogen-alpha (H- α) telescopes a month for the advanced solar amateur.
 As word got out that these telescopes and filters produced amazing views of the Sun, Coronado grew rapidly.
 As demand vastly exceeded the small company's ability to produce, the owners of Coronado decided to sell their operation to a company with the experience in higher volume manufacturing but still had then dedication to quality and detail that Coronado was known for.
 That company is Meade Instruments.

 In June of 2010 Meade Instruments announced the introduction of the revolutionary SolarMax II line of solar observing telescopes and filters.
-The new SolarMax II was a breakthrough in solar observing with the new RichViewTM tuning system.
+The new SolarMax II was a breakthrough in solar observing with the new RichView^m tuning system.
 This patented system allows direct tuning of the primary etalon filter.
 No other commercially available H- α telescope can provide the tuning range and accuracy of the SolarMax II.
 Observers can now tune for the highest contrast views of active regions, flares, filaments, and other surface detail, or quickly and easily re-tune for prominences on the solar limb.